The song “Summertime,” made famous by the incomparable Ella Fitzgerald, starts like this:

 For those who have photosensitivity, the warm summer months can be a major dilemma.
 But, does having photosensitivity mean that you cannot go boating or swimming?
 Of course not.
 However, it is important to be smart about your sun exposure.

-The best rule is to avoid midday sun between 10am and 4pm.
+- The best rule is to avoid midday sun between 10am and 4pm.
 Even if the day is overcast, those powerful UV rays are not completely filtered out by cloud cover.
+It is actually possible to get a sunburn on a cloudy day.
 Stay in the shade if you can during that time frame.

-- Remember the heat can also cause problems, particularly if you have blood pressure issues or lupus fevers.
+- Remember, it is not just the sun.
+The heat can also cause problems, particularly if you have blood pressure issues or lupus fevers.
 Stay hydrated and use ice packs to stay cool.

 For me, the only time I am not tired during the busy summer months is when I am exhausted.
 Trying to stay upright with each crashing current of activity can be very difficult.
 Personally, this issue is one that I struggle with weekly during this time of year.
 I yearn to be part of the “land of the living” but know I have certain limitations.
 I’m constantly playing “catch-up” with my illness, trying to recover from the day before while starting something else that will probably drain me of all my spoons before 10:00 AM.
 Sound familiar?